TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 That was insane, really.
 So many hours creating footprints, hunting for datasheets, and fighting with Altium settings.
 But it's finally over.
 We are starting a new part of this strange story!

 **AND for now!!!** <Have a good night, guys :)>

+## 2025-10-13: PCB Hell might not BEGIN, but it could start this week...

+### Milestone
+* Finished printing the long lower part of the shoulder module.
+* <I use Arch btw>...
+* Completed simulations for the 12V, 8V, and 5V DC/DC converters.
+* Corrected the DC/DC schematics in Altium and validated them in LTspice.

+### Current Status
+- **Printing:** The lower part of the shoulder module is done.
+The new support settings are working well.
+- **LTspice:** Finished the DC/DC simulations and found a major problem in my original schematic.
+I'm not sure how it even worked before, but it's correct now.
+In short, I had issues with the feedback and COMP circuitry.
+It's fixed now.
+- **Altium:** Corrected the Axis Channels chematic.
+I will start the PCB layout this week.
+- **Arch:** Installed Arch Linux on my new laptop.
+I'll be using it for all STM programming and other development.

+### Next Steps
+- **PCB:** FINALLY START THE LAYOUT! ~~(This time for sure...)~~
+- **CAD:** Print the upper part of the shoulder module.
+- **Arch:** Finish configuring the development environment.

+### Comment
+This weekend was just tr... khm...

+I forgot my laptop charger in another city, so the entire weekend was lost, and I literally did nothing.
+However, on Saturday, I received my new laptop ~~(a ThinkPad, running Arch btw)~~ which was the only good news.

+I spent all of Saturday evening and all of Sunday installing Arch(~~on a ThinkPad, btw~~) and just finished it today.

+Now I have the proper tool for thepost-PCBsteps.
+Today, I managed to fix the schematics and finalize the DC/DC simulations.

+That was just some bad luck, and I hope it's the last bad weekend for a while ~~(nope)~~.

+Thanks for your attention, <have a good night!> :)